 Almost every CPA review course includes practice exams.
 However, not all look and function the same as those you’ll have on test day.
-Gleim and Wiley both offer two types of practice exams: full-length, exam-emulating exam rehearsals and unlimited customizable practice exams.
-While the practice exams can mirror the Prometric interface, only a full-length exam rehearsal will give you the complete exam-day experience.
+Gleim and Wiley both offer two types of practice exams: Full-length, realistic mock CPA Exams and unlimited, customizable practice exams.
+While the practice exams can mirror the Prometric interface, only full-length mock exams will give you the complete exam-day experience.

 Gleim makes sure its practice test interface looks and works just like the one you’ll see at Prometric when you sit for the real CPA Exam.
 We’ve heard from many CPA candidates that they appreciated getting used to the calculator and timer in Gleim’s practice exams, for example, because they were just like those they had to use on test day.
 Make sure the provider you select offers multiple ways to experience the Prometric CPA Exam interface.

-In addition to practice exams and the exam rehearsal, Gleim offers a Final Review.
-The Final Review leverages adaptive technology to create a personalized study plan as you finish your exam preparation based on the results of your exam rehearsal, adaptive quizzes, and practice exams.
+In addition to practice exams and mock exams, Gleim offers a Final Review.
+The Final Review leverages adaptive technology to create a personalized study plan as you finish your exam preparation based on the results of your mock exams, adaptive quizzes, and practice exams.
 This lets you build up any weak areas and boost your CPA Exam score.
 Because the Wiley system is not adaptive, it does not provide a Final Review option.

 Access Until You Pass